A Stronger Bell Argument for (Some Kind of) Parameter Dependence

-This is the conclusion of the new stronger Bell argument.
-It takes the usual result from \emph{any} kind of non-locality (the mere failure of local factorisation) to a more \emph{specific} one (namely exclusive the weakly non-local$^\alpha$ and weakly non-local$^\beta$ classes).
-Stating which classes are excluded, the result formulated here is a negative one.
-But it is easy to turn it into a positive formulation: since our scheme of logically possible classes is comprehensive, the failure of all local$^{\alpha}$ and weakly non-local$^\alpha$ classes is equivalent to the fact that one of the strongly non-local$^\alpha$ classes, (H$_1^\alpha$)--(H$_{14}^\alpha$), holds.
+Stating which classes are excluded, the conclusion formulated here is a negative one.
+But it is easy to turn it into a positive statement: since our scheme of logically possible classes is comprehensive, the failure of all local$^{\alpha}$ and weakly non-local$^\alpha$ classes is equivalent to the fact that one of the strongly non-local$^\alpha$ classes, (H$_1^\alpha$)--(H$_{14}^\alpha$), holds.
 Analogously, if a probability distribution is neither local$^{\beta}$ nor weakly non-local$^\beta$ it must be strongly non-local$^\beta$, i.e. belong to one of the classes (H$_1^\beta$)--(H$_{14}^\beta$).
-Therefore, equivalently to (C1$^{\prime\prime}$) we can say:
+Therefore, equivalently to (C1$^{\prime}$) we can say: